AlexLewis10/Bank_tech_test/README.md

 •• Notes ••
 - Have not currently factored in pence because acceptance criteria only uses .00 for decimal places.
 - use number.toFixed(2) to convert number into 2 decimals but only to display to user.
+- check if balance is 20 and the user tries to withdraw 20 works

 ## Setup